eetusuikkanen/eetusuikkanen.github.io/content/blog/1757953230023-impressions-ost-1/index.md

 Even though I managed to get just this one track done, All in all i was happy, since I’d wanted to do some power metal inspired stuff before but never had the motivation to start and finish anything when it wasn’t for a jam 😅.
 ## Final submitted track:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uJIDiZmqwKw?si=Qxfo3K0GfWYm0pWe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen=""></iframe>
+{{< youtubeLite id="uJIDiZmqwKw" label="hi" >}}

 ## Final lyrics
-*These are what i had written down, but might’ve changed some words a bit while recording them*

-**Chorus? x2 Voice + Choir**

-You can pray, but
+You can pray, but,
-Death comes for all
+Death comes for all,

-No one lives forever~
+No one lives forever.

-You can hide, but
+You can hide, but,
-Death will find you
+Death will find you,

-Take your soul away~
+Take your soul away.
 ———————–

-**Goblin Choir**

-You can pray
+You can pray,

-You can hide
+You can hide,
 No one’s coming,
-To save your life
+To save your life.

-You can pray
+You can pray,

-You can hide
+You can hide,
 No one’s coming,
-So save your lies
+So save your lies.
 ———————–

-**Main 1 Voice**

-Remember you must die
+Remember you must die,

-Death comes for all
+Death comes for all.

-No one lives forever
+No one lives forever,
+Death comes for all.

-Remember you will die
+Remember you will die,

-You can pray or hide
+You can pray or hide.

-But, no one’s coming to save you
+But, no one’s coming to save you,

-Death is final
+Death is final.
 ———————–

-**Main cont.
-2 Voices**

-So, don’t be afraid sweet darling
+So, don’t be afraid sweet darling,

-Death comes for all
+Death comes for all.

-You may run, you may pray, you may hide
+You may run, you may pray, you may hide,

-Just delay what’s to come­­­­~
+Just delay what’s to come­­­­.

-He will come, He will find, He will take you
+He will come, He will find, He will take you,

-He will make you understand~
+He will make you understand.

-You may pray, You may run, You may hide~
+You may pray, You may run, You may hide,

-But you still must die~
+But you still must die.
 ———————–

-**Heroic part Voice + Choir**

-We will not hide
+We will not hide,

-We will not run
+We will not run,

-We will stand and fight~
+We will stand and fight.

-We will stay here
+We will stay here,

-Stand our ground~
+Stand our ground,

-Death will not come for anyone~
+Death will not come for anyone.

-So, remember
+So, remember,

-We will not die~
+We will not die,

-Death will not take anyone~
+Death will not take anyone.

-So, we will fight
+So, we will fight,

-For whats right
+For whats right,

-Send Death back to where he belongs!~
+Send Death back to where he belongs!
 ———————–

-**Heroic Rep. 2 Voices**

-We will not hide
+We will not hide,

-We will not run
+We will not run,

-We will stand and fight~
+We will stand and fight.

-We will stay here
+We will stay here,

-Stand our ground~
+Stand our ground,

-Death will not take anyone~
+Death will not take anyone.

-So, remember
+So, remember,

-We will not die
+We will not die,

-Death will not take anyone~
+Death will not take anyone-

-Send Death back to
+Send Death back to,

-Where he, belongs~~~~
+Where he, belongs.
 ———————–

-**Victory Voice + Choir**

-So, we’ll ffight
+So, we’ll fight,

-Till the daylight shines
+Till the daylight shines,

-Once more~~~~
+Once more,

-Once more~
+Once more.